This information updated July 9, 2019

-This event is run by Organic Food Conferences Canada.
+This event is operated by Organic Food Conferences Canada.

-Our board of directors shall be the final decision body approving your exhibit, with each & every application considered on its own merits.
+Our board of directors shall be the final decision body approving your exhibit.
+Each & every application is considered on its own merits.

 Who is allowed to exhibit at the Guelph Organic Conference?